cieb-unibas/jpap/README.md

 ## Job Postings Industry Pipeline (IPL)

 ### Challenge and Approach
 JPOD does not feature any (reliable) information about the industries that job postings are associated with.
 The industry pipeline (IPL) is an attempt to solve this problem.
-IPL is powered by **pre-trained language models**, which it uses for feature extraction from postings texts and classification thereof (see explanations below).
+IPL is powered by **pre-trained language models**, which it uses for feature extraction from job postings' texts and classification thereof (see explanations below).

 IPL can be configured to assign job postings (and thereby companies) to **four different industry levels: 'nace' 'meso', 'macro' and 'pharma'**.
 The corresponding industry mappings can be found in the [`data/raw/`](./data/raw/) directory and performance reports of the corresponding trained models can be accessed in the following [`scirpts/ipl/logs/`](./scripts/ipl/logs/) directory.
 An overview is given in the table below.